faraz9993/All_EIC_DevOps_Training/Day_17_Task.md

         name: mysql
         state: restarted
 ```
-### In the playbook, I had also included handlers which will retart my MySQL database service whenever a change will be made in its configuration file.
+### In the playbook, I had also included handlers which will restart my MySQL database service whenever a change will be made in its configuration file.

-### For taking a back-up at a regular interval of every 30 minutes, I have set a cron job as well.
+### For taking a back-up at a regular interval of every 30 minutes, I have set a cron job.
 The back-up will be taken using a below script.

 ```
 #!/bin/bash